You Are UniqueThat is why "one-size-fits-all" programs don't work long term.

-Health is more than that.
+Health or getting healthy is more than diet and exercise.
 It’s not just what you eat and how much you exercise…

 - It’s how you eat, when you eat, with whom you eat, and why you eat.